Rose Norman: Finding Lesbian Community in Alabama

 RN: [Laughter] We had to fight.
 We had to propose the women’s studies minor three times.
 We went through three different administrative processes.
 After each one, we would have to figure out what we would have to do to make it fly.

-I especially remember one professor who opposed it: one of the department chairs, who was later a dean, and the psychology department chair.
+I especially remember one professor who opposed it: one of the department chairs, who was later a dean.
 I was elected to go to talk to her about it, because nobody else would do it.
 I don’t know that I changed her mind, but at least I talked to her about it.

 MM: Tell us about the Huntsville Feminist Chorus and how that overlaps.

 RN: They do kind of overlap.
 I had gotten tenure in 1989.
 It was after my tenure that I was able to do more.
-The chorus started in 1993, and the Women Studies program, I believe, was 1996.
+The chorus started in 1993, and the Women Studies program started in 1995.
 People disagree about what started the Huntsville Feminist Chorus.

 MM: Tell your version.